 Seventy-five clock hours of service may be completed independently of the Wicomico student service learning infused in the curriculum.
-Service with preparation and reflection is completed by the individual student in the school, in the community, or through community service organizations.
+Service with preparation and reflection is completed by the individual student at a non-profit agency.

 The email verification of the community agency representative will serve as appropriate documentation of a student's completion of service hours for a given service project.